YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    M[ERGE][:tvexpr] glvn1=glvn2[,...]

-* The optional truth-valued expression immediately following the command is a command post conditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command post conditional that controls whether or not YottaDB executes the command.
 * When both glvn1 and glvn2 are local variables, the naked indicator does not change.
 * If glvn2 is a global variable and glvn1 is a local variable, the naked indicator references glvn2.
 * When both are global variables, the state of the naked indicator is unchanged if glvn2 is undefined ($DATA(glvn2)=0).
 * In all other cases including $DATA(glvn2)=10, the naked indicator takes the same value that it would have if the SET command replaced the MERGE command and glvn2 had a value.
-* If glvn1 is a descendant of glvn2, or if glvn2 is a descendant of glvn1; YottaDB/GT.M generates an error.
+* If glvn1 is a descendant of glvn2, or if glvn2 is a descendant of glvn1; YottaDB generates an error.
-* If $data(glvn2) is 0 then the command is a NOOP and YottaDB/GT.M issues no errors.
+* If $data(glvn2) is 0 then the command is a NOOP and YottaDB issues no errors.
 * An indirection operator and an expression atom evaluating to a list of one or more MERGE arguments form a legal argument for a MERGE.

 .. note::
-   YottaDB/GT.M may permit certain syntax or actions that are described by the standard as in error.
+   YottaDB may permit certain syntax or actions that are described by the standard as in error.
 For example, a MERGE command that specifies an operation where the source and destination overlap but $DATA(source)=0 does not produce an error (which is equivalent to a no-operation).

 MERGE simplifies the copying of a sub-tree of a local or global variable to another local or global variable.
 A sub-tree is all global or local variables that are descendants of a specified variable.
 MERGE offers a one-command alternative to the technique of using a series of SET commands with $ORDER() or $QUERY() references for doing sub-tree copy.